RainbowMiner/RainbowMiner/README.md

 Note the last entry: "Profile-GPU#02"
 Imagine a rig with multiple GTX1070 from the same manufacturer, except GPU#02, which is from a different manufacturer.
 This one GPU might need slightly different overclocking for Profile2.
 Adding the GPU's name or PCI bus id has priority over the model name selection.

+### Config\scheduler.config.txt

+Define different power prices and/or pause miners for different timespans.

+- DayOfWeek: \*=all 0=Sunday 1=Monday 2=Tuesday 3=Wednesday 4=Thursday 5=Friday 6=Saturday
+- From: start of timespan, 24h notation HH:MM, e.g. 15:30
+- To: end of timespan, 24h notation HH:MM, e.g. 22:45
+- PowerPrice: power price for this timespan, leave empty for default powerprice
+- Pause: if set to "1", miners will be paused during this timespan
+- Enable: if set to "1", this timespan will be used

+Example

+    [
+        {
+            "DayOfWeek":  "*",
+            "From":  "01:15",
+            "To":  "07:30",
+            "PowerPrice":  "0.15",
+            "Pause":  "0",
+            "Enable":  "1"
+        },
+        {
+            "DayOfWeek":  "0",
+            "From":  "00:00",
+            "To":  "23:59",
+            "PowerPrice":  "",
+            "Pause":  "0",
+            "Enable":  "1"
+        },
+        {
+            "DayOfWeek":  "1",
+            "From":  "15:00",
+            "To":  "16:30",
+            "PowerPrice":  "",
+            "Pause":  "1",
+            "Enable":  "1"
+        }
+    ]

+- On sunday (dow=0), the default power price from config.txt will be used for the whole day
+- On monday (dow=1), the miners will be paused during 3pm - 4:30pm
+- On all other weekdays (dow=*), a power price of 0.15 will be used during 1am - 7:30am
+- During all other times, the default power price from config.txt will be used

 ### Config\autoexec.config.txt